 The Duke of Edinburgh’s Award scheme is offered at Bronze, Silver and Gold levels and all students are encouraged to take part.

-St George’s are the only independent school of their size that allocated two tutors to each tutor group in the First and Third Years.
-This allows far richer personal attention in these key starting points for students.
+St George’s is the only independent school of their size that allocates two tutors to each tutor group in the First Year.
+This allows far richer personal attention for the youngest students.

 Each Year Group is led by a Head of Year, and the three Chaplains have a general pastoral role.
 All groups have a day of retreat away each year.
 The College also has six Houses to which the students are affiliated, and all students have one period per week as part of their PSE programme.
 St George’s also has pastoral specialists, an in-house counsellor and a peer-support network.